abjan90/Spam-Classfier/README.md

-The codes and the Solution to the exercises from the book hands On machine learning

 1. Stemming for Semantic Normalization
 Stemming reduces words to their root form to ensure semantic equivalence.
 For example, "do," "doing," and "does" share the same meaning but would be treated as distinct features without normalization.
 I implemented the NLTK Porter Stemmer to consolidate these variations, reducing feature dimensionality while preserving semantic information.
 2. URL Normalization